qu3vipon/drf-service-layer/README.md

 1. Fat Models, Skinny Views <br>
    This is one of the most popular ways to split business logic from views.
 To keep your views light, all the heavy codes go into "fat" models.
-The problem is that as your project gets bigger, there are too many codes in your models and models get too many responsibilities.
+The problem is that as your project gets bigger, there are too many codes in your models and they get too many responsibilities.
 Besides, there are some cases when your business logic doesn't require any database access.
 There is no reason for them to be in models, which is not quite reasonable.